1Dev04/Profile/README.md

 ## :woman_technologist: About Me :
 ### I am a Web Developer , Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Thailand.
-My name is Krittiphon Yoonaitham. l'm 20 years old.
-I'm from Bang pa han Ayutthaya.
-I'm currently pursuing the third years of Bachelor's degree in Computer Science at Kasetsart University Sriracha Campus.
-I have a passion for Coding Programming because it's fun.
-I am actively seeking a challenging internship opportunity in fields of Front-end , Back-end , Solfware Engineering and Wed Developer to acquire practical experience and propel my future career in these domains.
+Currently pursuing a Bachelor of Computer Science at Kasetsart University, Sriracha Campus.
+Seeking a challenging internship or cooperative education opportunity from May to October 2025 (6 months, negotiable) as a Software Engineer or Developer.
+Passionate about coding, open source contributions, and end-to-end project development.
+Aiming to gain real-world experience and build a strong foundation for future careers in these fields.

 ---
 ### :hammer_and_wrench: Languages and Tools :